lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragment sender MUST send at least one All-1 SCHC Fragment.

-Note that the last tile of a SCHC Packet can be sent in different ways, depending on Profiles and implementations
+The last tile of a SCHC Packet can be sent in different ways, depending on Profiles and implementations

 - in a Regular SCHC Fragment, either alone or as part of multiple tiles Payload
 - in an All-1 SCHC Fragment